-There are a variety of reasons that Dallas women decide to go with one of the above breast lift procedures, including:
+There are a variety of reasons that Dallas women decide to have a breast lift, including:

 It’s very common and completely safe for Dallas women to combine a breast lift surgery with other elective plastic surgery procedures.
 Some of the most popular breast lift surgery combinations that Dr. Hopkins performs are:

 Designed for mothers who are done having children, the goal of a mommy makeover is to rejuvenate the body to its former, pre-pregnancy self.
 Common surgeries performed during a mommy makeover include a breast lift, breast augmentation to add volume, tummy tuck to repair separated abdominal muscles and remove loose and sagging skin, and liposuction to eliminate stubborn pockets of fat that just won’t go away despite diet and exercise.

 Dallas women desiring to lift their bust lines and go bigger should consider combining a breast lift and a breast augmentation.
 When these two procedures are performed as one surgical event, you’ll awaken from the OR with larger breasts that are positioned higher on your body.

 Dallas women with sagging breasts who also experience the pain that comes with large breasts, and/or unwanted attention, may consider lifting and reducing their breasts all at once.
 By combining these two surgeries, you’ll awaken from surgery with perkier breasts that are finally at a size you can feel comfortable with, both physically and emotionally.